 How a financial advisor helps: works to clarify your goals, pinpoint your financial targets, coordinate accounts into one plan, and establish a system of reviews to ensure you stay aligned.

 The short answer: the earlier you begin, the more compounding can work in your favor.
-Even if you start later, you can still make significant progress.
-For late starters, valuable tools remain—catch-up contributions, fine-tuned Social Security timing, and well-planned Roth conversions.
+It’s also never too late to improve.
+Those beginning later can still use effective strategies like catch-up contributions, Social Security timing optimization, spending tweaks, and focused Roth conversion opportunities.

-If you waited until age 40 and doubled the savings to $10,000 a year, you’d still end up with only about $686,000 by 65.
+If you postponed until age 40 and saved twice as much—$10,000 a year—you’d still reach only around $686,000 by 65.

-*Numbers calculated using Nerdwallet’s Compound Interest Calculator
+*Numbers calculated using Nerdwallet’s online Compound Interest Calculator

 How a financial advisor in Anaheim, CA helps: calibrates savings targets by age and income, models early vs later retirement tradeoffs, and shows how changes to saving, investing, or retirement timing affect your probability of success.